-In a Creation Basket transaction, the Trust, as the Bitcoin recipient, will provide a Bitcoin Account, Trust Storage Account or Trust Safekeeping Account, as applicable, to the Authorized Participant, as the party initiating the transfer of Bitcoins.
-In the data packets distributed from Bitcoin software programs to confirm each transfer of Bitcoin, both the Trust and the Authorized Participant must "sign" transactions with a data code derived from entering the private key into a "hashing algorithm," which signature serves as validation that the transaction has been authorized by the owner of the Bitcoins.
+In a Creation Basket transaction, the Trust, as the Bitcoin recipient, will provide a destination address belonging to the Trust and originating from the Bitcoin Account to the Authorized Participant, as the party initiating the transfer of Bitcoins.
+In the data packets distributed from Bitcoin software programs to confirm each transfer of Bitcoin, both the Custodian and the Authorized Participant must "sign" transactions with a data code derived from entering the private key into a "hashing algorithm," which signature serves as validation that the transaction has been authorized by the owner of the Bitcoins.
 The signing process is facilitated by either a software program or a third party provider used to generate Bitcoin wallets and the related addresses for each of the Trust and the Authorized Participant who deposits Bitcoins with the Trust in exchange for Creation Baskets will receive no fees, commissions or other form of compensation or inducement of any kind from either the Sponsor or the Trust.
 For the avoidance of doubt, it is understood that there may be transaction fees associated with the validation of the transfer of Bitcoins by the Bitcoin Network.